Legacy Application Modernization: 5 Best Techniques to Counter Market Forces

 3. The Duct Tape Approach

 Localized, small-scale changes in enterprise applications are addressed using new technology under this approach.
 The core application architecture and technology remain the same.
 A popular example could be the development of a new application to bridge the gap in the functionality of the main app.
 This approach is opted by most modern-day businesses looking to modernize their core applications.
 Why?
-Because small changes in critical systems often deliver bigger returns compared to entire system overhaul.
+Because small changes in critical systems often deliver bigger returns compared to the entire system overhaul.

 ROI remains concrete, results are quick, and risk is less compared to the above two approaches.
 Though one major downfall is that too much patchwork can lead to bad application behavior and poor design.
-Cost-effectiveness and due diligence are less too which leads to throwaway work.
+Cost-effectiveness and due diligence are less too which leads to throw away work.